 In 2021, the California Legislature passed SB 129, which amended the state’s annual budget to provide millions of dollars of funding for “the implementation and operation of ongoing court programs and practices that promote the safe, efficient, fair, and timely release of individuals booked into jail.”
 With this infusion of funding, courts across the state contracted with their county’s probation department to implement or expand their pretrial assessment and monitoring programs.

-CEPP and APPR staff met collaboratively with leaders from CPOC and JCC to design the curriculum and schedule the training sessions throughout the 2022 calendar year.
-APPR launched a Pretrial Knowledge Survey in advance of the first training to gauge the current level of knowledge of pretrial practitioners in California.
+CEPP staff met collaboratively with leaders from CPOC and JCC to design the curriculum and schedule the training sessions throughout the 2022 calendar year.
+CEPP launched a Pretrial Knowledge Survey in advance of the first training to gauge the current level of knowledge of pretrial practitioners in California.
 The training series covers:

 - An introduction to pretrial services

 - Pretrial assessment tools

 - Community engagement

 Over 300 people from probation, pretrial, and court agencies attended the first training in June 2022, and at least 44 California counties were represented.

 Through this training series, CPOC and JCC seek to help probation departments and judicial officers achieve the goals of SB 129.
 CEPP’s training series is educating participants on the policies and practices that contribute to the safe and timely release of people during the pretrial period.